What Are Forex Indicators and How it Work

 Leading vs Lagging Indicators: What the Difference Means for You

-This distinction matters practically because it affects how you use each tool and what you expect from it.
+Understanding this distinction is important because it affects how you use each tool and what you expect from it.

-Leading indicators attempt to signal what might happen next.
+Leading indicators attempt to identify potential turning points before price confirms them, but they produce more false signals than lagging indicators.
 RSI and the Stochastic Oscillator are designed to anticipate reversals by detecting extreme conditions before price confirms them.
-The trade-off is that leading indicators generate more false signals.
+The limitation is that leading indicators generate more false signals.
 A market can stay overbought or oversold for far longer than the indicator suggests is reasonable.

-Professional traders typically use a combination of both.
-A lagging indicator to confirm the trend direction and a leading indicator to time entries within that trend.
+Many experienced traders combine leading and lagging indicators to balance early signals with trend confirmation.
+A lagging indicator to confirm the price direction and a leading indicator to time entries within that trend.
 This way the trend filter reduces the number of false signals from the timing tool.

 How to Use Indicators Correctly: Less Really Is More